Graduate CertificateTeaching with Technology Graduate Certificate

 Students can begin this 12-hour certificate during the Spring, Summer, or Fall semester depending on course availability.
 If planned appropriately, this certificate can be completed within 10 months or less by taking six credit hours a semester.

-The courses in this certificate are offered mostly online.
+The courses in this certificate are offered online.
 The certificate can be completed to supplement any other graduate degree program; courses completed for this certificate can be applied toward a masters degree in Instructional Design and Technology (if completed within seven years of the first course).

 Potential students could also be those who either already have a master’s degree or for whatever reason, do not want to complete another master’s degree.